 Becoming familiar with your menstrual cycle is the best way to know which days you are most likely to get pregnant.
 For pregnancy to happen, a woman’s egg cell and a man’s sperm cell must join together— this stage is called fertilization.
 A healthy woman with a well functioning reproductive system has days when fertilization is very likely to happen and days when it can’t, as well as some days when it’s unlikely to happen but still possible.
 The days when the egg cell and sperm cell can join are called fertile days, and a woman should have vaginal intercourse without protection if she wants to get pregnant.

 Fertile days depend on the life span of the egg cell and sperm cell.
 A woman’s egg cell can live for up to a day after ovulation, while a man’s sperm can survive for up to seven days inside a woman’s body.

 There are about seven fertile days during every menstrual cycle of a woman.
 This is compromises the five days before ovulation, the day of ovulation, and a day or two after ovulation—even though fertilization is less likely to happen.

 Determining when your fertile days are can help avoid or ensure a pregnancy.
 The key is figuring when you will ovulate, which will signify when you are fertile.
 From there, you can track the pattern of your fertility—the days of the month when you are fertile and the days of the month when you are not.
 This is very crucial and must be done carefully.
-Fertility pattern may vary for each woman, but most have cycles that fall between 26-30 days.
+Fertility patterns may vary for each woman, but most have cycles that fall between 26-30 days.
 Some can have shorter or longer cycles, and other women can also experience varying patterns for each month.